faraji-fuji/alx-low_level_programming/0x00-hello_world/README.md

   to test the -m32 gcc option

 ## 100-intel
-A script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+A script that generates the assembly code (Intel syntax) of a C code and saves it in an output file.
 - The C file name will be saved in the variable $CFILE.
 - The output file should be named the same as the C file, but with the